-This bath salts recipe is easy to make with a Happiness essential oil blend.
+This bath salts recipe is easy to make with a happiness or cheerful type essential oil blend.
 Learn how to make DIY bath salts without Epsom salts for yourself or to give as a gift.

 Bath salts are one of the easiest DIY bath and body recipes to make.
 You just have to mix the ingredients and stir well.